 The engine ignition on the RB25DET was also changed.
 The ignition module was replaced by smart ignition coils instead of ignition modules located in the cam covers.
 Smart ignition coils are ignitors built into coil and ECU.
 The turbo had a nylon compressor wheel which improved the response even at higher RPMs, unlike the ceramic wheel, which was inefficient at high RPMs.

 The R33’s skyline appearance differed from different models.
 Body kits and exterior styling varied between models, but most interiors were somewhat similar, especially in the base models.
 The chassis did not change, only the styling was changed between different trim levels.
-Headlight position and styling varied, and also the grill length.
+Headlight position and styling varied, as also the grill length.
 This influenced the bumper and hood design to cater to the headlight positioning and styling.
 New plastics were used for the interior, fuel tank, headlamps, and a denser material was used for the rear spoiler in the R33s that came with a rear spoiler.

 The R33 Nissan Skyline was produced as a two-door coupe or a four-door sedan.
-Nissan also made the Nissan Stagea which most people confused for an R33 Skyline.
-The Stagea was based off the Nissan Laurel but had significant similarities with the R33, such as the front styling.
+Nissan also made the Nissan Stagea which most people were confused for an R33 Skyline.
+The Stagea was based on the Nissan Laurel but had significant similarities with the R33, such as the front styling.
 It also had the ATTESA ET-S in the R32 and earlier models of the R33.
 The Stagea’s wagon design distinguished it from the R33, but people still call it the R33 wagon.
 The Stagea only came in two versions, RS-FOUR S and the 260-RS.
 Only a manual transmission was available for both of these.

 Autech also tuned the Stagea 260-RS giving it the RB26DETT engine, a manual transmission, and GT-R styling, including BBS wheels, sport tires, brakes, and other GT-R performance mods.
 It also had a new aggressive body kit and a sportier interior.